Amira-shab/XLNC-Lunar_WRO-FE/README.md

                         return True
             return False
     return CheckColorAction()
-4.3.
-Obstacle Avoidance Round ($\arcsin$ Geometry & Edge-Case Filtering)When navigating the complex Obstacle Round, continuous camera polling introduces severe tracking oscillation (over-steering).
+### 4.3.
+When navigating the complex Obstacle Round, continuous camera polling introduces severe tracking oscillation (over-steering).
 To counteract this, we engineered a Discrete Spatial Windowing strategy.The robot does not continuously look at the camera; instead, it checks the camera exactly once at specific spatial milestones measured via encoder odometry (e.g., every $-20\text{ cm}$ along the X-coordinate axis).
 Once the data is processed, the steering angle is updated using internal $\arcsin$ tracking math to clear the pillar, and further camera processing is locked until the milestone is cleared.

 def camera_drive():
     class CameraDrive(Action):